MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 Since I'm involved in how we make it, I'm going to share some of the experiences and learnings we have gained in making this transition.

-### The Manifesto
+### The Playform Manifesto

-To help change our mindset in how we make software we adopted a platform manifesto.
-It goes as follows:
+To help change our mindset in how we make software as a development organization we adopted a platform manifesto.
+The platform manifesto goes as follows:

 ~~~
 - Medium term thinking over short term thinking